Center for Academic Innovation and Faculty Support

 Workshops and Programs

-- Facilitator-Led Online Teaching Certification Course starts July 6: REGISTER
+- Facilitator-Led Online Teaching Certification Course, next course begins September 28: REGISTER

-This facilitator-led course is delivered through the Blackboard LMS in a fully asynchronous format, with weekly tasks and deadlines for regular feedback and support.
-Faculty work in the online teaching certification course as students while working in a "Sandbox" course as instructors where they can practice the skills and practices they learn.
+- This facilitator-led course is delivered through the Blackboard LMS in a fully asynchronous format, with weekly tasks and deadlines for regular feedback and support.
+Faculty work in the online teaching certification course as students while working as instructors in a "Sandbox" course where they can apply new skills and best practices.
 Most faculty complete the course in 12 to 15 hours, though faculty members who need additional one-on-one technology support may require more time.
 The course outcomes include understanding and applying best practices for online course design, organization and navigation, accessibility, instructor presence, student engagement, communication, and feedback.
 By the end of the course, faculty members will create course outcomes and related online assessments, course content areas, menu items, assignments, discussions, rubrics, and a self-introduction video in their own online Sandbox course.

-- Self-Guided Course: Remote and Online Communication Principles for Teaching and Learning Success: SELF-ENROLL or email email@example.com to request to join the course.
+- Self-Guided Course: Remote and Online Communication Principles for Teaching and Learning Success.
+Rolling Enrollment: SELF-ENROLL or email firstname.lastname@example.org to request to join the course.

 This 3- to 4-hour self-guided course aims to prepare you with best practices, tips, and tools to help you communicate more effectively and efficiently in remote and online course settings.
 The course is self-guided, meaning you schedule work at your own pace and complete application exercises with automatic feedback or rubrics for self-assessment.
 By the end of this course, you will be able to